 - Infections and skin irritations beneath the breasts

-- One breast significantly larger than the other
+- Substantial breast size differential with one noticeably bigger than the other

-- Limitations in sports and other physical activities because of associated breast pain
+- Limitations in engaging in certain sports and other physical activities due to associated breast pain

-- Self consciousness and low self esteem related to the enlarged breasts being a focal point
+- Low confidence and self-esteem due to the enlarged breasts being a focal point

-- Difficulty finding bras that fit, are supportive and are not causing persistent pain
+- Trouble finding properly fitting and supportive bras that are not also causing persistent pain

 Insurance Coverage or Private Pay?

-Many insurance companies will offer coverage for breast reduction though it is a frequent exclusion in many policies.
-To determine whether you may be eligible for coverage, your specific policy must be checked.
-Even when the benefits are offered, there usually are a few criteria or requirements that need to be met in order to obtain the insurance approval for surgery.
-These do vary among the different insurance companies and the particular policies.
-Some of these issues include:
+Insurance companies will offer coverage for breast reduction surgery though it is a frequent exclusion in many policies.
+In order to determine if you are eligible for coverage, you need to closely check your particular insurance policy.
+In the event that your plan does offer benefits, several criteria must be met in order to be approved for surgery with insurance coverage.
+These requirements will vary significantly among insurance providers and their particular policies.
+A few of these issues include:

-- exceeding a specific weight of breast tissue to be removed per breast, the amount of which is frequently determined by one’s weight and height index
+- requiring at least a specific minimum weight of breast tissue to be removed per breast, the exact amount of which is directly related to one’s weight and height

 - documentation of symptoms by a primary care physician

-- opinions rendered by other specialists including orthopedic surgeons, chiropractors, neurologist, and neurosurgeons
+- written recommendations from other medical specialists including orthopedic surgeons, chiropractors, neurologists and neurosurgeons

-Dr. Turkeltaub’s staff will assist you in obtaining pre-authorization from your insurance company for coverage of your breast reduction.
-If you are denied insurance coverage for any reason, we do offer affordable package pricing that may allow you to pursue your breast reduction surgery.
+If you have insurance coverage and specific benefits for breast reduction surgery, Dr. Turkeltaub’s staff will try to obtain pre-authorization for coverage of the surgery.
+However, if you are denied coverage for any reason, we do offer significantly discounted package pricing that may allow you to pursue your dreams of having breast reduction surgery.

 Breast Reduction Procedure

-In some breast reductions, the nipple-areola complexes are physically detached and then replaced as skin grafts in the appropriate locations.
-This approach, which does have some significant advantages, is called the free nipple graft technique.
-Some of the indications for its usage include massively enlarged or elongated breasts, heavy smokers, medically higher risk patients, individuals who are or at risk for impairment of the blood flow within the breasts, and those who want to be extremely small.
-Disadvantages of this technique include loss of sensation and sensuality, inability to breast feed, depigmentation of the areola, and lack of any nipple projection.
+Some of the indications for its employment include for breasts that are extremely large and/or elongated, in heavy smokers, patients who have high medical risks, individuals who are at risk for impaired blood flow within the breasts and patients who desire very small breasts.
+Disadvantages of this technique include loss of nipple sensation and sensuality, inability to breast feed, depigmentation of the areola and lack of any nipple projection.

-The most common design for incisions used in a breast reduction are in the shape of an inverted T or anchor, extending from around the nipple, down to the crease at the bottom of the breast and then along the crease.
-Over time and when performed with meticulous technique, these scars can become relatively inconspicuous though they are permanent.
+The incisions most commonly used for breast reduction surgery are in the shape of an inverted “T” or anchor.
+This involves one around the nipple-areolar complex, extending down to the inframammary fold at the bottom of the breast and then along the fold.
+When performed with the utmost precision and given enough time to mature, these scars have a good chance of becoming relatively inconspicuous.

-There are other less common incision configurations with the goal being to reduce the overall scar length.
-Unfortunately, these approaches not infrequently result in a less than ideal breast shape, abnormal or asymmetrical nipple positioning, or scars that can extend below the breast fold and be visible when wearing more abbreviated clothing.
+There are other less commonly used incision configurations that are intended to minimize the overall length of the scar.
+Unfortunately, these techniques often result in a less than ideal breast shape, irregular or uneven nipple positioning, or scars extending below the inframammary crease that may be visible when wearing many types of clothing.

-Breast reduction surgery is usually done as an outpatient procedure under general anesthesia.
-It can be performed in conjunction with many other cosmetic procedures such as tummy tucks, liposuction and facial cosmetic surgery for a more extensive and cost effective improvement.
-A minimally compressive dressing designed for comfort, support and protection is placed.
+Breast reduction surgery is generally performed under general anesthesia as an outpatient procedure.
+It can be done in combination with many other aesthetic procedures such as an abdominoplasty, liposuction and facial rejuvenation surgery for a more comprehensive and cost-effective improvement.

-You can resume full aerobic activity or sports at around three to four weeks.
-Most patients return to school or work within five to seven days.
+You can resume aerobic activities or sports at approximately three to four weeks though there are limitations of some activities for up to eight weeks.
+Most women can return to school or work within four to seven days.

-Please read our FAQs (frequently asked questions) section to learn more about reduction mammoplasty.
+Please read our breast reduction FAQs (frequently asked questions) section to learn more about reduction mammoplasty.

-Breast reduction has an extremely high satisfaction rate among patients.
-Many women with significantly large breasts find that the procedure resolves most, if not all, of their symptoms.
-In fact, they are among the happiest, most satisfied and most appreciative of our patients.
+There is an extremely high satisfaction rate in women who have had a breast reduction.
+These patients find that this procedure resolves virtually all of their symptoms.
+In fact, women who have undergone breast reduction surgery are the happiest, most satisfied and most appreciative of our patients.

 Breast Reduction Patient Testimonial Videos*